 A Unique Experience

-Another part of our plan for weddings at the Little Brown Church in 2021 is to begin to offer weddings (and vow renewals) to be held on the beautiful grounds of the church (May through September).
+Another part of our plan for weddings at the Little Brown Church in the future is to begin to offer weddings (and vow renewals) to be held on the beautiful grounds of the church (May through September).
 We will be giving more information about this in due course on our website.

 A Unique History